 Scope math is intended to extract time vector channels from the scope trigger shots.
-Math operations can hereafter be used on the time vector data - giving triggered analysis results, e.g. triggered FFT spectra.
-Tigger in scope math can be also use in CPB (Octave analysis setup).
-You can set scope math to output either the lastest shot or the time history of scope triggered shots.
+Math operations can hereafter be used on the output time vector data - giving triggered analysis results, e.g. triggered FFT spectra or triggered CPB/octave spectra.

-- Normal - only output a scope shot when a real trigger occurs
+- Normal - only output a scope shot (data vector) when an actual trigger occurs

 - Auto - if a trigger is not found, output current values